-This document specifies extensions to the RDMA Protocol specification in [RFC5040], and as such the Security Considerations discussed in Section 8 of [RFC5040] apply.
-In particular, Atomic Operations use ULP Buffer addresses for the Remote Peer buffer addressing used in [RFC5040] which is used to satisfy the [RFC5042] security model.
-No additional Security Considerations are required for the extensions specified in this document.
+This document specifies extensions to the RDMA Protocol specification in RFC 5040, and as such the Security Considerations discussed in Section 8 of RFC 5040 apply.
+In particular, Atomic Operations use ULP Buffer addresses for the Remote Peer buffer addressing used in RFC 5040 as required by the RFC 5042 [RFC5042] security model.